jcrodriguez1989/interactingan/README.md

 ================

 Have you ever tried [slido](https://www.sli.do/) or [Mentimeter](https://www.mentimeter.com/)?
-So you know how useful are, for teaching or conferences, having audience interactive slides.
+So you know how useful it is having audience interactive slides for teaching or conferences.
 But, you also love using your `xaringan` slides.

 Now, thanks to `interactingan`, it is possible to incorporate